 If you understand the attack scenarios you’re most concerned about—it could be downtime, it could be data exfiltration, it could be a certain threat actor—then you can tie a control to that scenario and the business impact.
 For the savvy CISO, the priority is not about security for security’s sake, but rather how well you understand your business and the impact security will have on your organization’s goals and financial stability.
 Communicate clearly.
 Build KPIs.
 Test continuously.
 Don’t assume anything.
 And yes, of course, be proactive about preventing risk.

-Stay tuned for more CISO-to-CISO insights on navigating the looming economic uncertainty.
 Want to learn more about how the automated SafeBreach platform helps organizations prioritize their security efforts and reduce risk?
 Connect with a SafeBreach cybersecurity expert today or schedule a personalized demo.